TrapinchO/moth_lang/doc/compiling.md

 # Simplifying
 The AST is simplified into minimal instruction set.
 Notably, all operators are changed into function calls (including unary operators) and function declarations are changed into lambda expressions.

-Also features basic constant folding for integers and floats
+Also features basic constant folding for integers and floats.

 # Interpreting